 Training courses, workshops, seminars and consultancy are delivered at the clients' site and attendance is normally limited to 12 students.
 The client is expected to provide an appropriate venue, equipment and refreshments.
-Required equipment includes an XGA/WXGA projector and screen, whiteboard or flipchart and at least one computer per two students loaded with at least the evaluation version of Sparx Systems' Enterprise Architect or another suitable modelling tool unless exercises are to be performed on paper.
+Required equipment includes an high resolution projector or large screen, whiteboard or flipchart and at least one computer per two students loaded with at least the evaluation version of Sparx Systems' Enterprise Architect or another suitable modelling tool.

 For a discussion of why we recommend that you use a modelling tool for the exercises, please see the Modelling Tool Use on Courses page.
 If you will be using a tool, then please ensure that the software and exercise files are loaded onto the course machines prior to the start of the course.
 If these are training machines then they are likely to be locked down such that it is impossible to load the software and course solutions.
 IT support should be informed well in advance so that these problems can be sorted out, otherwise severe delays can occur.
 Laptops are fine provided that students use a mouse.
 Pads and sticks are difficult to use for graphical work.
 If machines are networked then this is useful but not essential.
 You will not need access to a printer.
 An internet connection for use by the instructor would be much appreciated but is not essential if security issues make it too difficult.

 Printed course manuals with copies of all presentations, exercises and solutions are provided for each student.
 These will be shipped by carrier directly from the printer to the nominated person at the nominated address to arrive by 12 midday the working day before the course is due to start.
 If the manuals have not arrived by then please let us know so we can track them through the carrier and tell you who signed for them and when.

 Please ask the students to sign on using the On-Site Course Student Registration form about a week before the start of the course.
 This will speed the introduction section and allow the instructor to fine tune the level and the content of the course to fit the students' experience and expectations.